TIBHannover/orkg-nlp-pypi/docs/source/contribute.rst

 If you are intending to add a new service to the ``orkgnlp`` package, you should simply follow the following instructions:

+0. Can your service be integrated into orkgnlp ?
+Check :ref:`this <integration requirements>` first!
 1. Create a pull request on our `repository <https://gitlab.com/TIBHannover/orkg/nlp/orkg-nlp-pypi.git>`_.
 2. Clone the source code and install the dependencies manually as described in the :doc:`installation` section.
 3. If your service depends on models or data file,